Billionaire aims to jump-start search for alien life and rewrite rules of space exploration

 The new Magellans

 The team at Breakthrough is staying quiet while weighing their options.
-The gold standard for life detection, Porco argues, is a lander that collects frozen bits of Enceladus plume far more gently than the Fast Flyby could do, and examines them under a microscope to look for intact microbes.
+Porco argues that the fast flyby concept is too fast, likely to destroy any evidence of life as it goes.
+She favors a lander that collects frozen bits of Enceladus plume far more delicately, and examines them under a microscope to look for intact microbes.
 “That’s the measurement that would truly shout, ‘Life!’” she said.
 But that’s also a likely billion-dollar mission, “and it won’t be done by Breakthrough.”

 Even a more limited Breakthrough mission could be transformative, however.
 Milner and his team already have scientists thinking about new ways to expand the search for extraterrestrial life, both in terms of how it’s done and who does it.
 “If somebody else can get to a destination, it advances all of us,” Schurr says.
 “Almost any science you can do at Enceladus is of interest.”